ClickCease

 Evening: Champs-Élysées and Arc de Triomphe

-Day 2: Neighborhoods and Culture
+Day 2: Neighbourhoods and Culture

 Morning: Montmartre and Sacré-Cœur